BethelhemJankebed/Letter-Frequency-Counter/README.md

-# Letter-Frequency-Counter
-This is a simple C++ program that:

-Takes a sentence or paragraph input from the user.
+ 📊 Letter Frequency Counter in C++

+This is a simple yet powerful C++ program that lets you write about your day — and then analyzes the text by counting how often each letter appears.
+It's a fun way to practice file handling, character processing, and basic algorithms in C++.

+---

+ 💡 What This Program Does

+✔️ Prompts the user to write about their day
-Saves the input text to a file named story.txt.
+✔️ Saves the text to a file called `story.txt`

-Reads the file back and counts the occurrences of each letter (case-insensitive).
+✔️ Reads the file back character by character

-Displays the frequency of each letter (a to z) in the console.

-How It Works
-The program prompts the user to enter text describing their day.

-It writes the input text to story.txt.

-It opens story.txt and reads it character by character.

-It converts uppercase letters to lowercase.

-It counts how many times each letter appears.
+✔️ Counts how many times each letter from `a` to `z` appears (case-insensitive)

-Finally, it prints the count of each letter to the console.
+✔️ Prints the results in a clean, readable format

+---

+ 🛠️ Technologies Used

+- 💻 C++
+- 📄 File Input/Output (`fstream`)
+- 🔠 Character manipulation and counting
+- 🧠 Basic algorithm and logic building

+---